“And I think to myself, what a wonderful world.”

 Our Favorite Places: Top 10s and Still to Do

-With our kids grown, and travel a priority, we made adjustments in our life to create a smaller carbon footprint.
-We sold our family home, moved into an energy efficient condo (where we walk to most everything!), invested in a hybrid vehicle, and ramped up our environmental volunteer work.
+With our kids now grown, we’ve made travel a priority.
+And as living sustainably is also important to us, we made adjustments to create a smaller carbon footprint.
+We sold our family home, moved into an energy efficient condo (where we can walk or bike to everything!), invested in a hybrid vehicle, and ramped up our environmental volunteer work.

 Amy is retired from a career in public libraries.
 She brings her love of research and reading to their trip planning.
 She begins researching destinations and travel options when there’s even a hint of a trip, and she LOVES preparing packing lists.
 Amy is an avid birder and works with several environmental organizations.

 Amy and Dave spend a lot of time crossing the US to visit family (they have SIX grandchildren now!) but try for one or two special trips a year.
-They aim for affordable luxury (oxymoron?), looking for sales, when possible, but giving in on the truly extraordinary trips occasionally.
 Both enjoy cycling, photography, and sunset suppers with friends.